Schedule At-A-Glance

 Alexandra brings this heritage of adventure and discovery into a compelling, modern call to action, inspiring audiences around the world—from policymakers and corporate leaders to students and grassroots communities.
 With a unique ability to connect with diverse groups, she delivers powerful messages of hope and action, urging us all to join her in the mission to protect and restore our planet's oceans.

-This session is not available to receive a Certificate for 0.1 Continuing Education Unit (CEU) or 1.0 Professional Development Hour (PDH)
+This session will not offer a certificate for 1.0 Professional Development Hour (PDH)